All Episodes

 It was a good line.

-It is it is a very, very difficult time.
+It is a very, very difficult time.

 And the last thing they need is outside forces, you know, telling them what to do.

-Israel is now preparing the ground invasion.
+Israel is now preparing the ground invasion, according to Prime Minister Netanyahu.

-Oh, let's go into Gaza, but then they have to worry about the complications if Hezbollah in the North starts a two-front war.
+But then they have to worry about the complications if Hezbollah in the north starts a two-front war.

-Then they got to worry about you know rockets being fired from Syria.
+Then they got to worry about, you know, rockets being fired from Syria.

-Now we have the the Houthis, they fired a rocket.
+Now we have the Houthis.

 They stopped it.